 Family Medicine Clinic

 While the residency's mission is to educate outstanding family physicians for rural Idaho, our staff physicians, mid-level providers, pharmacists, psychologists, nurses, and administrative personnel are committed to preparing our residents for medical practice in any environment, from solo rural to urban multispecialty group.
 Members of the LGBT community appreciate our clinic competence and cultural sensitivity in addressing their healthcare needs.
-Our clinic also provides primary and specialized medical care to a sizeable number of HIV and chronic hepatitis C patients from all over southeast Idaho.
+Our clinic also provides primary and specialized medical care to a sizeable number of HIV and chronic Hepatitis C patients from all over southeast Idaho.
 We are in the early stages of full behavioral health integration in the primary care setting.

 We maintain an excellent relationship with Portneuf Medical Center, the local 187-bed hospital which serves as the base for most of our medical and surgical in-patient, obstetrical, and emergency department rotations.
 Specialty physicians at the hospital support the residency program and are intimately involved in training.
-Because we are the only medical residency in Pocatello, our residents do not have to compete for teaching or procedures.

 First-year residents spend 1-2 half-days per week in clinic, second-year residents 2-3 half-days, and third-year residents 3-4 half-days.
 Residents gradually increase their clinic volume from 4 to 8-10 patients per half-day, gradually building a practice by caring for individuals and families and following them through hospitalizations, surgeries, obstetrical deliveries, and nursing home admissions.